itzmeanjan/mapZ/README.md

 ## Database Population
-   That shapefile we downloaded, has 6 layers.
+   :eyes: : That shapefile we downloaded, has 6 layers.
 So we'll be creating 6 different tables, where we're going to store that huge map data.

-   :worried:
+   :eyes: : :worried:

-   Hey wait, we're going to automate that whole thing.
+   :eyes: : Hey wait, we're going to automate that whole thing.
 Now happy ???

-   :relaxed:
+   :eyes: : :relaxed:

    Alright so let's automate.
 And don't forget to grab a cup of :coffee:, cause this gonna be a bit longer.